Ubada12/Deonar-AI/README.md

 ## ⚠️ Warning

 * Before running the application, download the required detection model from the HuggingFace repository and place the model file inside the `models/` directory.
 The application does not automatically download model weights, so this step is required for successful inference.

+* The model repository is **gated** — access must be requested and approved, and downloading requires authenticating with your own Hugging Face account.
+See [Download Models](#download-models) above for the full process.

 * Ensure that the model path specified in `configs/config.yaml` matches the model file you placed in the `models/` directory.
 Incorrect paths or model names will prevent the application from starting correctly.